Syntocinon Negligence

 A

-When the uterus contracts in childbirth, the baby becomes compressed and its blood and oxygen supply is temporarily restricted.
-By forcing the uterus to contract more quickly, the baby has less time to recover between contractions and can be starved of oxygen, resulting in a brain injury causing cerebral palsy.
+When the uterus contracts in childbirth, the baby’s umbilical cord becomes compressed and its blood and oxygen supply are temporarily restricted.
+This can be made worse if there is a cord prolapse, and the baby should be delivered as an emergency.
+By forcing the uterus to contract more quickly, the baby has less time to recover between contractions and can be starved of oxygen, resulting in a brain injury causing cerebral palsey.
 This irreparable damage to the baby’s brain can mean they will be unable to lead an independent life.

-Hospital managers must ensure that staff are highly trained on how to administer Syntocinon appropriately and that thorough checks and assessments are made on each individual case.
+NHS trusts must ensure that midwives and obstetricians are trained on how to administer Syntocinon appropriately and that thorough checks and assessments are made on each individual case.

 There are several scenarios in which Syntocinon should not be used.
 These include when: